-2012-2013 Anthropology Courses
+2014-2015 Anthropology Courses

-Anthropology and Photography
+First-Year Studies: Anthropology and Photography

-Understanding Experience: Phenonenological Approaches
+Understanding Experience: Phenomenological Approaches in Anthropology

 How does a chronic illness affect a person’s orientation to the everyday?
 What are the social and political forces that underpin life in a homeless shelter?
 What is the experiential world of a deaf person, a musician, a refugee, or a child at play?
-In an effort to answer these and like-minded questions, anthropologists in recent years have become increasingly interested in developing phenomenological accounts of particular lived realities in order to understand, and convey to others, the nuances and underpinnings of such realities in terms that more orthodox social or symbolic analyses cannot achieve.
+In an effort to answer these and like-minded questions, anthropologists in recent years have become increasingly interested in developing phenomenological accounts of particular lived realities in order to understand and convey to others the nuances and underpinnings of such realities in terms that more orthodox social or symbolic analyses cannot achieve.
 In this context, phenomenology entails an analytic method that works to understand and describe in words phenomena as they appear to the consciousnesses of certain peoples.
 The phenomena most often in question for anthropologists include the workings of time, perception, selfhood, language, bodies, suffering, and morality as they take form in particular lives within the context of any number of social, linguistic, and political forces.
 In this course, we will explore phenomenological approaches in anthropology by reading and discussing some of the most significant efforts along these lines.
 Each student will also try her or his hand at developing a phenomenological account of a specific social or subjective reality through a combination of interviewing, participant observation, and ethnographic writing.
-Intermediate.